claudiobierig/moder_cpp_challenge/LessonsLearned.md

 - 69: Didn't know template method pattern, but would have basically done the same.
 Probably without the factory on top.
 - 70: Didn't know chain of command pattern.
 Can't think of a problem I encountered where I would have liked to use it.
 Could be nice in error handling.
 - 71: Had basically the same thoughts.
 - 72: Would also have used the strategy pattern.
 Probably would have made price_calculator a function in Order class.
 A bit less coupled this way.
+Very similar problem in [Fluent Python](https://github.com/fluentpython/example-code/blob/master/07-closure-deco/strategy_best4.py) with a bit less functionality, but only a few lines of code using decorators (python decorators, not the design pattern).

 ## 19.07.2019 std::condition_variable and std::unique_lock (66)